The 3 P’s for Identifying Anxiety

 Anxiety is very common in Australia and is the most prevalent mental illness experienced.

-Here we talk about what anxiety is and some common experiences faced by people who deal with anxiety on a day to day basis.
+Here we talk about what anxiety is and some common experiences faced by people who deal with anxiety on a day-to-day basis.

 Do you think you may have anxiety?

-There are different types of anxiety but the main features of anxiety are worry or panic that does not go away for an extended period.
+There are different types of anxiety but the main features are worry or panic that does not go away for an extended period.
 To help us understand anxiety and the experience of it remember the 3 P’s:

 • Pronounced: Anxiety is distinctly different to everyday feelings and is disproportionate to the stimuli.
 For example, stress over an exam is a normal response but feeling like your life will end and you are the worst person as thoughts in response do not fit and would be considered an anxiety response.

 • Pervasive: Anxiety is a common experience and can build up from small agitation.
-However to have a diagnosed anxiety disorder the experience needs to impact your level of functioning.
+However to have a diagnosed disorder the experience needs to impact your level of functioning.
 This could stop you from completing normal tasks like completing homework, finishing a work project or socialising with other people.

 • Prolonged: Anxiety does not stop quickly and can take more than 8-10 minutes to slow down without useful strategies.
 For example, being scared by someone moves from fear to reassuring yourself quickly that you are safe.
 However, with an anxiety response, your response time in returning to a calm state takes longer.